frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ## Now I realize: C++, where is C++?

-Python, which I used as pseudocode, is a versatile and simple language.
-BBesides that, most of my students are accustomed to Python.
-However, it is still not the most suitable language for high-performance use or programming competitions.
-Therefore, we will move to C++ 20 and, eventually, use data structures compatible with C 17, in the C++ 20 environment.
-Speaking of the environment, from this point on, I will be using Visual Studio Community edition to run and evaluate all the code.
-Nevertheless, we cannot throw away all the work we have done so far.
-To maintain consistency in our text, I will convert the same functions we wrote in Python to C++ and assess the results.
+Throughout our exploration of Dynamic Programming concepts, we've been using Python as a form of pseudocode.
+Its versatility and simplicity have served us well, especially considering that many of my students are already familiar with it.
+Python's readability has made it an excellent choice for introducing and illustrating algorithmic concepts.
+However, as we progress into more advanced territory, it's time to acknowledge that Python, despite its strengths, isn't the most suitable language for high-performance applications or programming competitions.

+With this in mind, we're going to transition to using **C++ 20** as our primary language moving forward.
+C++ offers superior performance, which is crucial when dealing with computationally intensive tasks often found in competitive programming scenarios.
+It also provides more direct control over memory management, a feature that can be essential when optimizing algorithms for speed and efficiency.
+Additionally, we'll occasionally use data structures compatible with **C 17** within our **C++ 20** environment, ensuring a balance between modern features and broader compatibility.

+For our development environment, we'll be using Visual Studio Community Edition.
+This robust IDE will allow us to write, compile, and evaluate our C++ code effectively.
+It offers powerful debugging tools and performance profiling features, which will become increasingly valuable as we delve into optimizing our algorithms.

+Despite this shift, we won't be discarding the work we've done so far.
+To maintain consistency and provide a bridge between our previous discussions and this new approach, I'll be converting the functions we originally wrote in Python to C++.

+As we make this transition, we'll gradually introduce C++ specific optimizations and techniques, broadening your understanding of Dynamic Programming implementation across different language paradigms.
+I hope this approach will equip you with both a solid conceptual foundation and the practical skills needed for high-performance coding.

 ### Example 4: Fibonacci in C++ using `std::vectors`

-Let's begin with a straightforward, intuitive implementation in C++20, following the flow and data structures of the Python functions provided earlier.
+Let's begin with a straightforward, naive implementation in **C++20**, following the flow and data structures of the Python functions provided earlier.

 ```Cpp
 #include <iostream>